dynawo/dynawo.github.io/install/compilation_options.md

 # Optional optional variables

-Some other variables are even more optional and can be defined by the user in some very particular cases. **We recommend to let `util/envDynawo.sh` defines those variables but if you do export them beware of the consequences.**
+Some other variables are even more optional and can be defined by the user in some very particular cases. **We recommend to let `util/envDynawo.sh` define those variables but if you do export them, beware of the consequences.**

 |Variable|Description|Value|
 |---------|-----------|-----------|